JuanPatten-com/juanpattencom/src/blog/libui/index.hoot.md

 [^effect-dispose]: Almost.
 We also need to be able to `dispose()` of an
     `Effect`, but we'll get to that later.

+[^calc-effect-duality]: We could say that a `Calc` is just an `Effect`
+    whose action is to recompute & store its value.
+Or is it the other way around?
+Maybe an `Effect` is just a `Calc` whose value is always `undefined`.

+    Both are valid ways of looking at it, but in our implementation the latter is actually true.
+And that comes with a benefit: we can easily model serial processes via cascading `Effect`s.

 [^atoms-dont-have-inputs]: Since `Atom`s don't depend on anything, no
     other `Atom` could possibly change.